 Our approach is intended to be fit-for-purpose in the localities where children are at risk and is designed to adapt to different contexts and cultures.
 We strive to focus our efforts and resources where the risk is most salient, in terms of likelihood, severity, and scale.

 Consistent with ILO and UNICEF global statistics on child labor, sub-Saharan Africa sees the highest prevalence of incidents of child labor.
 Children and their families in rural areas of West Africa, including cocoa growing regions, face a hard reality of poverty and slow development, which includes a lack of education infrastructure.
-In response, Cocoa Life has developed community-based interventions, including development of CLMRS, improving access to education and helping to improve farming households’ net income.
-Over the past decade, Côte d’Ivoire and Ghana have made significant progress in increasing access to education, although issues with access to, and quality of, education still persist.
+In response, Cocoa Life has developed community-based initiatives, including development of CLMRS, improving access to education and helping to improve farming households’ net income.
+Over the past decade, Côte d’Ivoire and Ghana have made significant progress in increasing access to education, although issues with quality and access to education still persist.

 - Prevention Efforts - with a focus on helping to prevent child labor and support children at risk of child labor.